Aplite

 Earth

-depth and anchoring
+depth and grounding

-It is found in North America, northern Europe, Asia and South Africa.
+It is found in North America, Northern Europe, Asia, and South Africa.

 Reproduction in whole or in part of this content is prohibited.
 More info